Email Settings

 After you set SMTP_

-variables, you can allow email authentication by setting these two variables:
+variables, you can allow email authentication by setting the first two:

 - AUTH_EMAIL_ENABLE=true